-CITY AND BOROUGH OF JUNEAU OFFICIAL BALLOT REGULAR MUNICIPAL ELECTION OCTOBER 6, 2020

-Instructions:

-To vote, completely fill in the oval next to your choice like this: Use a blue or black ink pen to mark your ballot.
+REGULAR MUNICIPAL ELECTION OCTOBER 6, 2020 Instructions: To vote, completely fill in the oval next to your choice like this: Use a blue or black ink pen to mark your ballot.
 NO RED INK.
-To vote for a person whose name is not printed on the ballot, fill in the oval and print the person's name on the blank line provided for a write-in candidate.
-If you make a mistake voting, draw a line through the oval and candidate or issue you voted, write "NO" next to it and then continue voting by filling in the oval next to your choice.
+To vote for a person whose name is not printed on the ballot, fill in the boal and print the person's name on the blank line provided for a write-in candidate.
+If you make a mistake voting, draw a line through

-the oral and candidate of local fear rolled, this from hore to train and rolling by miling in the oral next to fear choice.
+A while-in calculate.
+If you make a mistake voting, draw a line through and then continue voting by filling in the oval next to your choice.
+AREAWIDE ASSEMBLY

-DISTRICT 1 ASSEMBLY VOTE FOR NOT MORE THAN ONE AREAWIDE ASSEMBLY VOTE FOR NOT MORE THAN ONE
+VOTE FOR NOT MORE THAN ONE VOTE FOR NOT MORE THAN ONE

-Kenny Solomon-Gross Maria Gladziszewski
+○ Kenny Solomon-Gross O Maria Gladziszewski

-Alicia Hughes-Skandijs ○ Write-in
+◯ Alicia Hughes-Skandijs ◯ Write-in

-○ Write-in COULOU DOADD MEMBER
+◯ Write-in

 DISTRICT 2 ASSEMBLY VOTE FOR NOT MORE THAN ONE SCHOOL BOARD MEMBER VOTE FOR NOT MORE THAN TWO

 O Martin Stepetin Sr.

-Lacey Derr O Brian Holst
+C Lacey Derr ◯ Brian Holst

-O Derek R. Dzinich ○ Write-in
+O Derek R. Dzinich O Write-in

-Christine Woll ○ Write-in
+Christine Woll ◯ Write-in

 Robert Shoemake

-○ Write-in
+O Write-in